-The spacing account.
-The earliest hypothesis of the interleaving effect posits that it is solely a spacing effect-i.e., the finding that, given the same overall duration of practice, temporally distributed practice results in better long-term retention than does temporally massed practice (Carpenter, 2014; Cepeda, Pashler, Vul, Wixted, & Rohrer, 2006; Dempster, 1996; Ebbinghaus, 1885).
-Interleaving necessarily incorporates spacing due to the fact that successive trials on a specific skill or concept are separated in time by intervening trials on other skills or concepts (e.g., given to-be-learned concepts A, B, and C, an interleaved schedule may be ABCABCABC, such that there are two trials in between successive exposures to the same concept).
+The earliest hypothesis of the interleaving effect posits that it is solely a spacing effect-that is, the finding that, given the same overall duration of practice, temporally distributed practice results in better long-term retention than does temporally massed practice (Carpenter, 2014; Cepeda, Pashler, Vul, Wixted, & Rohrer, 2006; Dempster, 1996; Ebbinghaus, 1885).
+Interleaving necessarily incorporates spacing because successive trials on a specific skill or concept are separated in time by intervening trials on other skills or concepts (e.g., given to-be-learned concepts A, B, and C, an interleaved schedule may be ABCABCABC, such that there are two trials in between successive exposures to the same concept).
 According to spacing-based accounts of the interleaving effect, the same cognitive mechanisms that underlie the spacing effect, such as study-phase retrieval processes or encoding variability (Benjamin & Tullis, 2010; Cepeda et al., 2006; Dempster, 1996), may also underlie the interleaving effect.
-However, it should be noted that evidence is mixed for the efficacy of spacing for foreign language learning (Bird, 2010; Lapkin, Hart, & Harley, 1998; Lightbown & Spada, 1994; Serrano & Muñoz, 2007; Suzuki & DeKeyser, 2017), due perhaps to the varied learning tasks investigated to date and to the limited number of studies (for a review of the applicability of spacing and testing effects to L2 learning, see Ullman & Lovelett, 2018).
+However, it should be noted that evidence is mixed for the efficacy of spacing for foreign language learning (Bird, 2011; Lapkin, Hart, & Harley, 1998; Lightbown & Spada, 1994; Serrano & Muñoz, 2007; Suzuki & DeKeyser, 2017), perhaps because of the varied learning tasks investigated to date and the limited number of studies (for a review of the applicability of spacing and testing effects to L2 learning, see Ullman & Lovelett, 2018).